Apostles and the 5-fold Ministries In the Bible

 - The Ministry of Pastor

-- Psalms 23 speaks of the ministry of the pastor or shepherd, one of the apostolic ministries.
+- Psalm 23 speaks of the ministry of the pastor or shepherd, one of the apostolic ministries.
 It is amazing the amount of emphasis that is given to "pastors" in today's churches.
 The word, pastor, is mentioned only once in the Bible as a noun and then it is mentioned as a ministry of an apostle, a traveling ministry with universal authority over the entire church.
 It isn't even mentioned that much as a verb, as an action that is done, but it is mentioned more as a verb than as a noun.
 The word, pastor, means to care for the people as a shepherd cares for sheep.

 - John 21:15-17 shows Peter being set in as a pastor.
 Peter was an apostle, a traveling ministry with universal authority.